 ❸ What is the biggest benefit you offer to the prospect, a benefit that is most relevant to their goals?
 A lot of people get this one wrong.
 For example, if you're selling office snacks, your biggest benefit is not that you satiate employees' hunger or make them happier (employees will not be the ones buying your snacks, the company is!).
 So for a company, your benefit is by making their employees livelier and happier, they get more stuff done for the company.

-Cold email for contractors or freelancers who offer services
+Cold email for contractors or freelancers who offer B2B services

 ❶ Really like your interior design work - wish I could wake up inside a few of those rooms!

-❷ We've helped many interior designers use their websites to capture 5-8% more customers.
-Here's a video review [use a screen capture tool with voice recording] of some of the elements you can change to convince your next visitor you can design their dream home.
+❷ We've helped many interior designers use their websites to capture 20%+ more customers.
+Here are a few changes you can make to convince your next visitor you can design their dream home: